Dilkashpeshimam18/dvote-dapp/README.md

 ii) DvoteCandidate : It's used for managing candidates & their activity of the dvote application.

 iii) DvoteCoin : It's used for creating Custom ERC-20 DvoteCoin of the application.

+Smart contracts & their integration to frontend is ready.
+UI of the application is under development.🔥

+Tool & Technologies Used : Next Js, Solidity, Web3.js , Ethereum, Blockchain, Remix IDE, Hardhat & Tailwind CSS.

+Feel free to give a star to this repo, if you like this application.

+And if you want to build something similar or more into blockchain space, do connect with me.